Saturday Night Live 50th Anniversary Special: Appearances

 The initial headliners for the 50th anniversary special were announced on February 6, 2025, 10 days before the broadcast.
 Several more headliners were spoiled, in a picture The New York Times used, during an interview with executive producer Lorne Michaels.
 On February 14, it was confirmed that cast alumni Dan Aykroyd and Bill Hader would not be present at the event; Aykroyd preferred to watch the event at home with his children, while Hader declined the invitation due to a schedule conflict.
 Aykroyd later gave his blessing to the special, stating in a social media post that he "smile(d) from start to finish" watching from home.
 Other alumni who were absent included Dana Carvey (who was suffering from a severe case of influenza), Colin Quinn (who had an engagement booked in North Carolina that night), Dennis Miller and Dick Ebersol.
-Former notable hosts Elliott Gould, John Goodman, Jim Carrey, Louis C.K., Justin Timberlake, Danny DeVito, Melissa McCarthy, and Christopher Walken were also absent.
+Former notable hosts Elliott Gould, John Goodman, Jim Carrey, Louis C.K., Justin Timberlake, Danny DeVito, Melissa McCarthy, Ariana Grande, Dwayne Johnson, Charles Barkley, Jonah Hill, and Christopher Walken were also absent.